 "Is America dead?"
 Brock asked, as if a plague had killed my countrymen.

-"After five everyone leaves the cities for their home, eat, watch TV, and then sleep."
+"After five everyone leaves for their home, eat, watch TV, and then sleep."

 "No, not us."